Linux74656/SpaceEngineersLinuxPatches/README.md

 # This is currently the easiest solution to getting Space Engineers to run smoothly using DotNet:
 ### This guide assumes you have already have Steamplay/Proton installed with all of the prerequisites and such, as well as Space Engineers, and winetricks.
-If not you can check around the internet for guides that can explain it better than I can!
+If not, you can check around the internet for guides that can explain it much better than I can!

 ## Step 0:
   Backup any save data, blueprints, ETC...